 - multicast MBS session service area for local multicast service.

+NOTE: No immediate report is generated for the MULT_TRANS_ADD_CHANGE event type.

 If the NF Service Consumer has requested One-time Reporting and if the MB-SMF has included the current status of the events subscribed in the response, then the MB-SMF shall not do any subsequent event notification for the subscribed events.